FLSA STATUS: Non-Exempt

-Completion of a Bachelor's degree in Shelter or Nonprofit Management, Business Administration, or a related field; and five years of administrative or management experience in an animal shelter, animal hospital, rescue organization, or similar environment performing a variety of administrative responsibilities including, budget preparation, public relations, personnel or office management including two years of supervisory responsibility; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor's degree in Shelter or Nonprofit Management, Business Administration, or a related field; two (2) years of administrative or office support experience in an animal shelter, animal hospital, rescue organization, or similar environment performing a variety of administrative responsibilities including, budget preparation, public relations, personnel or office management including two years of supervisory responsibility; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Sedentary Work: Exerting up to 10 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects.
+Exerting up to 10 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
 Sedentary work involves sitting most of the time.
 Jobs are sedentary if walking and standing are required only occasionally and all other sedentary criteria are met.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Position is typically office or administrative work and is not substantially exposed to adverse environmental conditions.
+Work will occur in an office and is not substantially exposed to adverse environmental conditions.

 CERTIFICATES, LICENSES, REGISTRATIONS